northswiss/jekyll-boilerplate/_posts/2016-05-03-5 Ways to Cut Invisible Spend.md

 As a Travel Manager you know that coordinating corporate travel means not only juggling all their employees travel needs, but also each employee’s habits and preferences.
 Add to that the increasingly connected and complex nature of business travel and you have a sour tasting recipe that can affect the company’s bottom line negatively.

 Now more than ever, travel managers and the companies they work for are more prone to invisible spend.
 It’s a difficult, hard to grasp problem defined as any expense made outside a company’s pre-defined travel policy.
 Invisible spend exists due to a lack of visibility and control.
 This can result in a disruption of financial and accounting operations along with duty of care and supplier contract commitments.
-Everything from accurate numbers — crucial to the compliance of legal accounting obligations — to the safety and well-being of a travelling employee are all put at risk through the invisible spend.
+Everything from accurate numbers — crucial to the compliance of legal accounting obligations — to the safety and well-being of a traveling employee are all put at risk through the invisible spend.
 As a matter of fact, it’s so common that chances are you and the company you manage travel for are affected by it to some degree.

 So, what can you do about it?
 Check out five instances of invisible spend below and our tips on how to address them: